St. Anthony's - St Anthony's Parish Drayton Valley

 Unfortunately, with the inclusion of two extra parishes, the local priest would no longer be able to provide weekly Mass at St. Thomas Church in Tomahawk.
 The parishioners from there now attend St. Anthony's.

 The activities in the three parishes kept Fr.
 Andrew very busy.
-The rectory has been renovated in the year 2005.
-Because of the many activities in our parish, there was need for another meeting room - so the rectory now has 3 offices, a meeting room and a bathroom on the main floor, and Fr.'s living quarters are on the second floor.
+The rectory was renovated in the year 2004.
+Because of the many activities in our parish, there was need for another meeting room - so the rectory now has 3 offices, a meeting room and a bathroom on the main floor, and Fr.’s living quarters are on the second floor.

-The next big physical project being discussed is an elevator for the church to accommodate our senior parishioners who are growing in numbers.
-The elevator was installed in the year 2006.
+The next big physical project being discussed was an elevator for the church to accommodate our senior parishioners who were growing in numbers.
+In October 2006, the elevator project was completed and installed for the benefit of parishioners in providing access to the parish hall.

-Back in the 60's and 70's there were two groups in our parish - the CWL and a Men's Club.
-Now, if you look at the back page of our bulletin, you'll see that the average parishioner can join any number of faith-building groups.
+Back in the 60's and 70's there were two groups in our parish - the CWL and a Men’s Club.
+Now, if you look in our bulletin, you’ll see that the average parishioner can join any number of faith-building groups.

 Our priests were faithful shepherds who followed and passed on the teachings of Vatican II; the Holy Father; the Magisterium of the Church; and our Archbishop.
 They also had a great love for Our Lady, and they passed that on, too.

-It is such a blessing to see that many of our young people have gone on to the Bible schools at Radway and Hinton; or served on the N.E.T. team.
-Many went to World Youth Day in Toronto, Germany and Australia.
+It is such a blessing to see that many of our young people have gone on to the Bible schools at Radway, Hinton and Bruno; or served on the N.E.T. team.
+Many went to World Youth Days in Toronto, Germany and Australia.

-The "Youth for Life" Program has been very active in our parish for years.
+The “Youth for Life” Program was very active in our parish for years.
 Many good things have come out of our youth being involved.
 Our young people are our future church leaders and they have to be carefully taught.

-God has blessed and kept us safe and sound as one family all these years and we believe and pray that he will continue to do the same in the coming days.
+God has blessed us and kept us safe and sound as one family all these years, and we believe and pray that He will continue to do so in the coming days.